 Stories have always been effective tools to transmit human experience; those that involve data and analysis are just relatively recent versions of them.
 Narrative is the way we simplify and make sense of a complex world.
 It supplies context, insight, interpretation—all the things that make data meaningful and analytics more relevant and interesting.

-The confusion lies within the definition of data storytelling, understanding how it can be operationalized across the enterprise, and eliminating the preconceived barriers that make this capability a reality.
+The confusion lies within the definition of data storytelling, understanding how it can be operationalized across the enterprise and eliminating the preconceived barriers that make data storytelling capability a reality.

 1. “Our dashboard does data storytelling!”

 Make no mistake—a visualization can be a powerful way to display information, uncovering anomalies, patterns and other insights not easily seen in data alone.
 But is a dashboard a story?
-Return to Davenport’s definition of “supplying context, insight and interpretation.”
-A dashboard may contain 1 or 2 of those elements, but only in narrative form can the user obtain all three.
+Return to Davenport’s definition of data storytelling: “supplying context, insight and interpretation.”
+A dashboard may contain one or two of those elements, but only via a true and complete narrative form can the user gain all three.

-What about a dashboard with an accompanying story?
+As a better approach, what about deploying a dashboard with an accompanying story, written in plain English language?
 A story that is dynamic, changing as the user continues to drill down in the visualization, and offering explanations and deeper insights with each iteration.
-Now that’s a story I want to read.
+Now that’s a story any employee would want to read.

 2. “Generating stories from data?
 No problem.
 Our IT team can just build them.”

 When some technologists see text being generated from data, they may think, “I could do that.”
 And by building some tools that achieve basic translation driven by pure business logic, they may be able to, although it would take a significant amount of time and resources.
-However are snippets of text that populate pre-defined templates a story?
+Even then, are snippets of text populating pre-defined templates really a story?
+It’s clear given our definition of data storytelling, the answer is ‘no.’

-Advanced NLG platforms, however, like Quill, transform data into narratives that are driven by the purpose of a particular communication.
-Quill highlights what is most interesting and important in the data, and does so at tremendous scale, generating countless personalized stories, on-demand.
-These stories are indistinguishable from what a human would write, powered by artificial intelligence.
+By comparison, an Advanced Natural Language Generation (Advanced NLG) platform, like Quill, transforms data into Intelligent Narratives that are driven by the purpose of a particular communication.
+Quill highlights what is most interesting and important in the data, and does so at tremendous scale, generating countless personalized stories, and on-demand.
+These stories are indistinguishable from what a good human story-teller would write, powered by the scale and automation of artificial intelligence.

-Leave the true storytelling capabilities to the intelligent system, so you can focus your efforts on the story’s outcomes.
+Leave the true storytelling capabilities to an intelligent system, so you can focus your efforts on the impact that the story’s outcomes could have on your business.

 3. “We have too much data.
 Big Data!
 Our data analysts need to centralize the data first before we are ready.”

-The “data first” argument is a good one, although quickly becoming irrelevant, as “Big Data” is just becoming, well, data, and the idea that data first needs to be centralized in order to extract insights is becoming obsolete.
+The “data first” argument is a good one, although quickly becoming irrelevant.
+In the end, “Big Data” is just, well, data, and the idea that data first needs to be centralized in order to extract insights is becoming obsolete.

-Instead of making further infrastructure investments to manage all of your data, and then asking your data, “What secrets can you tell me?,” you need to return to the business question at hand: “What is driving sales performance?”, “Why are we not meeting inventory goals?”, “What is contributing to the uptick in fraudulent activity?”.
+Instead of making further infrastructure investments to manage all of your data, and then asking your data, “What secrets can you tell me?,” you need to turn your primary focus -- and investment -- to answering the business question at hand: “What is driving sales performance?”, “Why are we not meeting inventory goals?”, “What is contributing to the uptick in fraudulent activity?”.

-After determining the goal of your analysis, you should then pull in the necessary data to answer that question.
-Sounds simple, but it's truly about the story first and foremost.
+After determining the business goal of your analysis, you should then pull in the necessary data to answer that question.
+Sounds simple, but too many businesses get it backwards.
+It's truly, first and foremost, about the story.
 Everything else comes after.

 4. “It’s too time-consuming for me to tell every story that needs to be told about our business.”